-Patients and patients' relatives provided positive feedback about Wood Lodge.
-Patients told us that they felt well cared for; enjoyed the food and that staff were attentive.
+Patients, patients' relatives and staff spoken with provided positive feedback about Bramblewood Care Home.
+Patients told us that they felt well cared for, enjoyed the food and that staff were attentive.
+Staff confirmed there is enough staff on duty to meet patients' needs.
+They told us that the manager was approachable and that they felt well supported in their role.